k2view-academy/K2View-Academy/articles/05_DB_interfaces/03_DB_interfaces_overview.md

 ### Database Connection Settings

-Accurate definition of connection settings is especially important when building a DB interface.
-The connection settings defined depend on whether the interface is a DB interface or a Non-DB interface.
+When building a DB interface it is very important that connection settings are defined accurately.
+Connection setting parameters depend on whether the interface is a DB interface or a Non-DB interface.
 The following fields are displayed for all types of DB interfaces:

 <table width="643">
 <tbody>